Why I use emoji in my commit messages

 $ git log --pretty=format:"%h - %s" 6b3b372 - ⚙️ Resolves #18 : Added robots.txt file eb96af8 - ⚙️ Resolves #21 : Added hsts header for preloading 54e4159 - ⚙️ #20 : Added gatsby netlify cms plugin for default security headers 6b4006a - ⚙️ Resolves #17 : Added sitemap plugin 59098a9 - ✨ Resolves #15 : Added link to edit article in footer 8710216 - 🐛 Inline block article list bug on larger screens 3df3309 - 💅 Resolves #14 : Added link style with some animation feafa8f - ✨ Resolves #7 : Added new tag component, articles now have headers showing the tags

 /Commit log for this site at the time of writing/

 ⚙️ - Anything build / settings related ✨ - New feature 🐛 - Bug fix 💅 - Styling or display change 🛂 - Testing related 🌏 - SEO Related 📝 - Updating content 🗑 - Removing things 🔨 - Dependency related

 If you’d like to use your own emoji style you can use:

-- Also gives the added bonus of enabling ‘smart commits’
+- A Commitizen script * Also gives the added bonus of enabling ‘smart commits’